masalinas/glukose-cloud/README.md

 # Glukose Cloud

-A Hub PaaS solution to concentrate all measures captured by glukose-gateway using IBM node-red tool and Mqtt IBM protocol to capture then
+A Hub PaaS solution to concentrate all measures captured by glukose-gateway using IBM node-red tool and Mqtt IBM protocol to comunicate with the cloud PaaS

 ![glukose_cloud_app](https://cloud.githubusercontent.com/assets/1216181/14146100/c60518c0-f696-11e5-93e1-1eb91aaceb3f.png)